-- i.)
-For entry into 100-level, candidates must have a minimum grade of C in Mathematics and two other science subjects with computer studies recognized as a science subject and with a minimum grade of D in English. - ii.)
-For entry into the program me at higher level, the following shall apply.
+i.)
+For entry into 100-level, candidates must have a minimum grade of C in Mathematics and two other science subjects with computer studies recognized as a science subject and with a minimum grade of D in English.

-- a.)
+- ii.)
+For entry into the program me at higher level, the following shall apply. - a.)
 Transfer student from a Computer Science or Information Systems or equivalent programme from a higher institution considered equivalent to the University of Botswana, subject to General Academic Regulation 00.313. - b.)
 Candidates holding a post-Secondary qualification which is considered by the department as being at least equivalent to the 100-level of the program me and so deemed to earn the candidate an exemption from the 100-level of the programmes. - c.)
 Candidates holding a post-Secondary qualification who do not meet criteria b) above may be required to take some 100-level courses.

-STA101 Mathematics for Social Sciences I (4) ISS101 Information Systems Foundations I (3) CSI161 Introduction to Computing (3) ECO 111 Basic Microeconomics (3) COM141 Communication and Academic Literacy
+Core courses STA101 Mathematics for Social Sciences I (4)

+- ISS101 Information Systems Foundations I (3) CSI161 Introduction to Computing (3) - EC0111 Basic Microeconomics (3) - COM141 Communication and Academic Literacy Skills (Science) (3)

+Core course 25

-STA 102 Mathematics for Social Sciences II (4) ISS102 Information Systems Foundations II (3) (Pre-reg ISS101) ISS112 Introduction to Programming (3) ACC100 Introduction to Accounting (3) COM142 Academic and Professional
+STA 102 Mathematics for Social Sciences II (4)

+ISS102 Information Systems Foundations II (3)

+(Pre-req ISS101)

+ISS112 Introduction to Programming (3)

+ACC100 Introduction to Accounting (3)

+COM142 Academic and Professional

+Communication (Science) (3)